There's more than one way to IPO

-For most companies, the first step is to hire an advisory firm specializing in IPOs.
-These large auditing/accounting firms are responsible for preparing the financial reports that will determine if and when you qualify for an IPO, and on which stock exchange.
+For most companies, the first step is to hire an advisory firm specializing in assisting companies to go public.
+Not all advisory firms are accounting firms.
+Most of the major accounting firms provide advisory services in addition to preparing the relevant financial reports.
+These reports will determine if and when you qualify for an IPO, and on which stock exchange listing criteria is met.

-Your advisory firm will tell you that you'll also need to bring in a legal team that specializes in securities to handle the incorporation process and prepare the S-1 filing.
-You will need an IPO expert to manage the details at whichever exchange you've chosen.
+Whether you are pursuing an IPO or a direct listing, your advisory firm will tell you that you'll also need to bring in a legal team that specializes in securities to handle the incorporation process and prepare the S-1 filing, at whichever exchange you've chosen.
 Additionally, you will need an underwriting/investment firm to raise capital, register your security, set the price and advise you on the best time to go public.

 For deSPACs, there are legal experts who will assist on all facets of the transaction.
 Because multiple existing public securities are involved, there are several moving parts at the closing of a merger transaction, including the restructuring of your private company.
 Like an IPO, additional capital can be raised through a Private Investment in Public Equity (PIPE) secondary offering.